 What to Expect

-Accompanied by a knowledgeable French-speaking guide, you’ll walk a path along San Francisco Bay on this 3.5-hour tour.
+Accompanied by a knowledgeable French-speaking guide, you’ll walk a path along San Francisco Bay on this tour.
 Take in a variety of views of the Bay, the Bay Bridge, Treasure Island, Yerba Buena Island, Angel Island, and Alcatraz.